 To complete and submit the application you need:

 - copies of personal details page of the applicant passport (and their dependents) and if applicable the page showing their current UK immigration permissions

 - knowledge of English language (if applying for more than 12 months)

 - certificate of qualifications

-You will need to add this information into your application before you can submit it.
+You will need to add this information in your application before you can submit it.

-Some sectors may be required to provide additional information in support of the application.
+Some sectors may need to provide additional information in support of the application.

 If we require additional documentary evidence in support of the application, one of our Officer will contact you using the information you have provided in the application.

 Work permit application form